CrimsonMugen/SYSadmin/README.md

 <ins>**Notes:**<ins>
 - Replace "PASSWORD" with the desired password and adjust the paths ("\\fileserver\users\", "\\server\scripts\") as necessary for your environment.
 Additionally, for setting the first-time sign-in script, you may need to manually run a PowerShell or VBScript command to set the script path (Set-ADUser in PowerShell or objUser.Put in VBScript) as this functionality is not directly available in Python.

+# deb-test

+<ins>**Info:**<ins>
+- This is a draft to automate the installation of various repos and packages within a debian linux enviorment.

+<ins>**Notes:**<ins>
+- This script is very limited at the moment, its currently only used for updating the system and adding the Docker repo and packages to the OS.